+4. Email address:

 NOTE: Federal law requires that you completely and accurately describe the reason(s) you are asking for a hearing and the outcome you are seeking.
 This includes a description of the student’s special needs, all of the issue(s) you want the hearing officer to address, and the facts relating to those issues.
 Failure to provide complete information may result in a challenge to the sufficiency of the Hearing Request.

 VII.
-Description of the issue(s):
+Description of the issue(s) (REQUIRED):

 Please describe the student, the student’s IEP or educational program, and the reason(s) you are requesting a hearing.
 Please be as complete as possible including dates, names, and places when appropriate.
 Please identify all the issues you want the hearing officer to address.
 Incomplete information may limit the scope of the hearing.
 (Use additional pages if needed.)

 VIII.
-Proposed resolution of the problem:
+Proposed resolution of the problem (REQUIRED):

 Please explain what you want the result of the hearing to be.
 (Use additional pages if needed.)